doubleunion/doubleunion-dot-org/pages/membership.md

 * Use the space when a key member is present
 * Store your projects in the space (within reason)
-* Bring guests who identify as a woman or non-binary person in a way that is significant to them
+* Bring guests who identify as a woman or nonbinary person in a way that is significant to them

 #### Key members